KChen-lab/SCMarker/README.md

 It provides users a tool for selecting features from tens of thousands of genes for further cell-type clustering analysis.

 SCMarker is done based on two hypotheses:
-First, the expression of a gene should follow bi/multi-modal distribution in a mixed cell population if it is a marker of a specific cell-type.
+1) The expression of a gene should follow bi/multi-modal distribution in a mixed cell population if it is a marker of a specific cell-type.
-Second, marker genes of a cell type express synergistically in a subset of cells.
+2) Marker genes of a cell type express synergistically in a subset of cells.

 Developer
 ------------